Is flat head syndrome dangerous? In this article, we’ll share with you what causes it, how to look for signs, and what you can do to prevent it.

 - Sleeping position

 - Using forceps or vacuums during delivery

 - Being born preterm

-If you’re a mum to a newborn, this might be one of the things in your list of worries.
-Fret not, because it’s typically easy to spot, especially when you do so during bath time when their head shape is more prominent.
+If you’re a Mama to a newborn, this might be one of the things on your list of worries.
+But, fret not because it’s typically easy to spot, especially when you do so during bath time when their head shape is more prominent.
 So, what should you look for exactly?

-- A flat or slanted area on the side or back of the head
+- A flat spot or slanted area on the side or back of the head

 - Uneven ears